List of Lope de Vega's plays in English translation

 Lope de Vega was a Spanish Golden Age poet and playwright.
 One of the most prolific writers in history, he was said to have written 2,200 plays (an average of nearly one per week for his entire adult life), though fewer than 400 survive today.
 In addition, he produced volumes of short and epic poems as well as prose works.
 For this fecundity, Cervantes nicknamed him the "Monster of Nature".
 His example crystallized the style of Spanish comedias for generations.

 Over 50 English translations of Lope's plays have been published, all but three of them after 1900.
-As multiple translations of several plays have been made, this covers only about two dozen Spanish originals.
-By far, the most frequently translated play is Fuente Ovejuna (The Sheep Well), followed by The Dog in the Manger, The Knight of Olmedo, The Silly Lady, Peribáñez and the Comendador of Ocaña, and Capulets and Montagues.
+As multiple translations of several plays have been made, this covers only about two dozen of Lope's Spanish originals.
+By far the most frequently translated play is Fuente Ovejuna (The Sheep Well), followed by The Dog in the Manger, The Knight of Olmedo, The Silly Lady, Peribáñez and the Comendador of Ocaña, and Capulets and Montagues.